qgeissmann/snailTracker/README.md

     ./configure
     make

-Then, to analyse a colection of images that are in the same directory one can do:
+Then, to analyse a collection of images that are in the same directory one can do:

     for i in $(ls *.avi); do ./tracker $i > $i.csv; done for i in $(ls *.csv | grep -v ^filtered-*);do echo $i; ./script.R $i;done
     # to make a pdf with everyone
     pdftk *.pdf cat output all.pdf

-For each video thi will create:
+For each video this will create:

 * One raw csv
 * One "filtered" csv (prefixed `filtered-`)